About Thomas

 He also acted in various issues for the Ajax Supporters’ Association.

-For Flixbus, he won summary proceedings in 2019 claiming performance of a continuing performance contract.
+For Flixbus, he won summary proceedings in 2019 claiming performance of a continuing performance agreement.

-In 2022, Thomas successfully represented an Indonesian commercial agent in a dispute over an agency agreement with a Dutch company.
+In 2022, Thomas successfully represented an Indonesian commercial agent in a dispute about an agency agreement with a Dutch company.

 At the end of 2023, Thomas won a case for a well-known auction house at the Court of Appeal in Leeuwarden regarding the extrajudicial annulment of an auction purchase of two artworks by the famous British graffiti artist Banksy.